Elevate Wilms

 What causes Wilms tumor?

-Most Wilms tumors cannot be traced to a known genetic condition and develop in an otherwise healthy child.
-Because of the uptick of screening for these genetic conditions, and knowledge, more Wilms tumors can be traced to an inhertited genetic condition, which then can predispose a person for a Wilms tumor to develop.
+Most Wilms tumors currently cannot be traced to a known genetic condition and develop in an otherwise healthy child.
+Because of the uptick of screening for these genetic conditions, and knowledge, more Wilms tumors can be traced to an inherited genetic condition, which then can predispose a person for a Wilms tumor to develop.

 What are others saying about Elevate Wilms?